William L. Wetzel Osteopathic Education and Research Foundation

 Posters will be displayed on provided 8' x 6' bulletin boards, and must be set up no later than 9 AM on Friday, April 26.
 Posters will be displayed until Saturday, April 27 at 2:00 PM.
 Posters will be judged by a panel of MAOPS members and several set times will be required for all participants to be at posters to answer questions from the judges.
 Winners will be announced at the MAOPS/AMAOPS Joint Luncheon at noon on Saturday, April 27.
 Awards will be presented for Best of Show, Highest Honors, and Honors.
 Students and Post-graduates may be entered together depending on the number of entrants in each category.
 The registration fee covers the research symposium and any other conference events the participant wishes to attend.

 (Click here for details)

-- All projects selected for the symposium must agree to publication of abstracts in MAOPS' monthly newsletter, Prognosis, and/or any "proceedings" from the conference.
+- All projects selected for the symposium must agree to publication of abstracts on the MAOPS website and/or monthly newsletter, Prognosis.

 - Those wishing their entire project be eligible for publication in the Prognosis must provide the project in a format that can be published.